clear-blue-technologies-inc/AbstractionLayer/README.md

 if (ESP_PLATFORM)
   #If not set, defaults to all components.
 Set this to reduce the amount of
   #components that are built at compile time.
 Required and linked components
-  #for foundation are located in the main component CMakeLists.txt file.
+  #for the ESP main component are located in the main component CMakeLists.txt file.
 When a
   #component is required, it's added to the components list automatically.
   set(COMPONENTS
     main